-- the yield earned on the assets for each period, taking into account any stresses including both the possibility of relatively rapid prepayment of high-interest loans or the potential for loan renegotiations that may cause this yield to decrease - " the scheduled amortization profile of the loans - " an assumption about the prepayment rate of the loans24 - " transaction fees - " the interest rates on the bonds, including any interest rate swaps - " the reserve amount, if any, including provisions governing changes in the amount - " how the transaction allocates cash flows and losses among the various parties in the transaction, including different classes of notes - " the triggers that can change those allocations - " potential losses associated with legal risks, such as cash commingling or set-off risk, when not adequately mitigated in the structure .
+- " an assumption about the prepayment rate of the loans22 - " transaction fees - " the interest rates on the securities, including interest rate swaps - " the reserve amount, if any, including provisions governing changes in the amount - " how the transaction allocates cash flows and losses among the various parties in the transaction, including different classes of securities - " the triggers that can change those allocations - " potential losses associated with legal risks, such as cash commingling or set-off risk, when not adequately mitigated in the structure

-The model calculates the bond loss for each portfolio default scenario of the lognormal curve.
-The model then weights each bond loss by the frequency implied by the probability distribution.
-We then sum the weighted losses to calculate the bond's expected loss.
+The model calculates the security's loss for each portfolio default scenario of the lognormal curve.
+The model then weights each security's loss by the frequency implied by the probability distribution.
+We then sum the weighted losses to calculate the security's expected loss.